loganbecker2/DS202-FinalProject-DataDynamos/README.md

 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6107769/#>:~:text=For%20professional%20athletes%2C%20injuries%20can,negative%20consequences%20for%20many%20stakeholders.

 A player tends to get hurt a couple times, but after about twenty five sustained injuries, they tend to not get injured as much.
+This may because they experienced a career ending injury, or they retired after a serious injury for self-preservation.

 IR injuries don’t happen as often as IL injuries.
 The number of IL injuries is in the thousands per position, but for IR injuries it tend